This article has been updated from Dec. 3 to note Intel's confirmation of the Habana Labs deal.

-Three years after it bought AI/deep learning chip startup Nervana Systems, Intel (INTC) is reportedly mulling an even costlier AI-related acquisition.
+Three years after it bought AI/deep learning chip startup Nervana Systems, Intel (INTC) is making an even costlier AI-related acquisition.

-Israel's Calcalist reports that the chip giant is "in advanced negotiations" to buy Habana Labs, a local chip startup that is six months removed from unveiling an AI training processor known as Gaudi.
-The Calcalist's source provides a wide potential valuation range of $1 billion to $2 billion.
+On Monday morning, the chip giant confirmed recent media reports by announcing that it has acquired Habana Labs, an Israeli chip startup that is six months removed from unveiling an AI training processor known as Gaudi.

-The Calcalist's report is a little surprising, given that Intel has busy working to commercialize a pair of Nervana server accelerators, and has also been making a lot of noise about these efforts.
+The acquisition is a little surprising, given that Intel has been busy working to commercialize a pair of Nervana server accelerators, and has also been making a lot of noise about these efforts.

 For AI training -- the computationally-demanding job of creating deep learning models that can effectively do things such as translate text, decipher voice commands and analyze photos and videos -- Nervana has been prepping an ASIC that's now known as the NNP-T. For AI inference -- the running of trained AI models against new data and content, such as voice commands and photo/video uploads from consumers -- Nervana has been developing an ASIC known as the NNP-I.